HighCapable/YukiHookAPI/docs-source/src/en/config/api-exception.md

 ::: tip

-If you still want to use this feature, please refer to [YukiMemberHookCreator.useDangerousOperation](../api/public/com/highcapable/yukihookapi/hook/core/YukiMemberHookCreator#usedangerousoperation-method).
+If you still want to use this feature, please refer to [YukiMemberHookCreator.useDangerousOperation](../api/public/com/highcapable/yukihookapi/hook/core/YukiMemberHookCreator#usedangerousoperation-method) method.

 But **It is strongly recommended not to do this, please do not report any problems, <u>all the consequences will be borne by yourself</u>**.